blbadger/blbadger.github.io/nonlinear-dimension.md

 ### Infinite sets are self-similar

-Nonlinear maps often yield self-similar fractals.
+Nonlinear maps often yield self-similar fractals if bounded.
 Here is a reason as to why this is: if we accept that nonlinear transformations are generally decribed by infinite sets, and that $A \in A$ (proper subset) is true for any infinite set, it necessarily follows that some subset of a map of a nonlinear transformation is equal to the entire set.

 From this perspective, self-similarity is a consequence to any non-linear transformation.
 Particularly interesting is non-trivial self-similarity, which may be defined as scale invariance of a non-differentiable object (which can be discontinuous, like a Cantor set, or continuous with a non-differentiable border like a Julia set).
 Another definition for non-trivial self-similarity is that this is a scale invariance leading to an arbitrary amount of information at an arbitrarily small scale.